The Rang Tang Barbecue Hour

 Howdy 🙂 In June 2020 I received a (figurative) download that I was supposed to start a barbecue restaurant.
 Not one to question that kind of message, over the next year I assembled a lot of gear and a little knowledge and in September 2021 I officially served my first food as Rang Tang Craft Barbecue.

 Similar to taking a bite of overwhelmingly good barbecue, the act of podcasting marks a moment in time by bringing the people involved into the here and now and which.
-My hope is that the stories shared are entertaining and inspiring, and which may even inform some aspect of your own life.
+My hope is that the stories shared are entertaining and inspiring, and may even inform some aspect of your own life.

 We’ll ALWAYS let you know when we’re cooking up some barbecue.